aggarnav/googleearthplot/README.md

 googleearthplot
 ===============

-Python library for plotting on google earth
+Python library for plotting on google earth.

 ## Galleries